60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 4. Pick Source Type: Is it a book?
 A website?
 Choose the right category.

-5. Time Frame: Tell us how recent you want your sources to be.
+5. Time Frame: Add how recent you want your sources to be.

 Then hit ‘Generate’, and you will get the relevant references for your paper along with their brief annotations according to your chosen citation format.

-With these simple steps, our citation machine will work its magic and provide you with accurate, formatted citations.
+With these simple steps, our reference maker will work its magic and provide you with accurate, formatted citations.
 No more citation stress – just smooth and easy referencing!

 What is a Citation?